EricXue92/SNVIPGP/README.md

 ## Deterministic Uncertainty Estimation
-This repo contains the official code for [**On Feature Collapse and Deep Kernel Learning for Single Forward Pass Uncertainty**](https://arxiv.org/abs/2102.11409).
+This repo contains the official code for .......

 ## Spectral Normalized GP